franmontiel/FullScreenDialog/README.md

 ### Listening to events
 To be notified when the dialog is closed due to a confirmation or a dismiss action it is possible set a `OnConfirmListener` and a `OnDiscardListener`.

-`FullScreenDialogContent` interface allows the content Fragment to receive the dialog on click events through the `onConfirmClick` and `onDiscardClick` methods.
+`FullScreenDialogContent` interface allows the content Fragment to receive the dialog click events through the `onConfirmClick` and `onDiscardClick` methods.

 License
 -------